 And more importantly my first trip with a quest.

 I went to Toronto with a friend and we went for one reason only.
 The musical Rent was having a national final Broadway tour with some of the original cast members (Anthony Rapp as Mark, Adam Pascal as Roger and Gwen Stewart in the Ensemble).
-Being huge fans of Rent (a.k.a Rentheads) my friend and I decided to go to Toronto to see this show (which we’d seen other touring productions of) in the only Canadian stop the tour had.
+Being huge fans of Rent (a.k.a Rentheads) my friend and I decided to go to Toronto to see this show (which we’d seen other touring productions of).
+This was the only Canadian stop on the tour.

-But those weren’t the reasons we went to Toronto in the cold month of January 2010.
+Those weren’t the reasons we went to Toronto in the cold month of January 2010.
 It was all Rent.
 We had purchased tickets, got seats at the front of the balcony.
 Watched our favourite musical with some of the original cast.
 Bawled.
-Had goosebumps though the show.
+Had goosebumps throughout the show.

-But backtracking a bit before that show friend and I started talking to the lady sitting behind us in the theatre.
+Backtracking a bit before that show friend and I started talking to the lady sitting behind us in the theatre.
 She asked us if we were going to try for the lottery.
 And we never thought of that.
 Musicals (most commonly big productions on Broadway in New York, the West End in London, and some big national tours) have what is called the lottery and it all started with Rent.
-The story of Rent is a retelling of the Puccini Opera La Boheme, but set in late 1980’s New York with the HIV/Aids crisis replacing the plague of consumption (tuberculosis) that was deadly in the La Boheme’s 19th century Paris.
+The story of Rent is a retelling of the Puccini opera La Boheme but set in the late 1980’s New York with the HIV/Aids crisis replacing the plague of consumption (tuberculosis) that was deadly in the La Boheme’s 19th century Paris.
 Rent has strong themes of friendship, love, loss, art, and living like “No Day But Today.”

 And we didn’t win.
 Such is life.
-The experience was so positive, and there were some back of the balcony tickets left, at a pretty good rate, so of course we bought some because why would we turn down a chance to see Rent again?
-That’s a rhetorical question; we woudn’t.
+The experience was so positive, and there was some back of the balcony tickets left, at a pretty good rate, so of course, we bought two because why would we turn down a chance to see Rent again?
+That’s a rhetorical question; we wouldn’t.